Pre-K Special Education Teacher Jobs in USA with Visa Sponsorship

 Do I need a master's degree for H-1B sponsorship as a Pre-K Special Education Teacher?

 Most states require a master's degree in special education or related field for special education certification.
-While some states accept bachelor's degrees with additional special education coursework, employers typically prefer master's degree holders for H-1B petitions to strengthen the specialty occupation argument.
+While some states accept bachelor's degrees with additional special education coursework, employers typically prefer master's degree holders for H-1B visa petitions to strengthen the specialty occupation argument.
 Your degree should specifically focus on early childhood special education or developmental disabilities.

 Can private preschools sponsor H-1B visas for special education teachers?